On-Demand Communication for Asynchronous Multi-Agent Bandits: PROOF OF THEOREM

 By~\eqref{eq:obs-delay-demand-aae}~\eqref{eq:obs-delay-buffer-aae}) and Lemma~\ref{lemma:type-I-suboptimal-aae}, agent $j$ contributes at most $G^j_i$ extra numbers of pulls of arm $i$ after time $\tau_i$, where

 We now examine Type-II decision case.
-According to Lemma~\ref{lemma:decision-type} and (\ref{eq:qii}), expected number of Type-II decisions made by all agents over the entire time horizon is upper bounded by $2KM$.
-Since, in our case, $\Delta_i \leq 1, \forall i\in\mathcal{K}$, the regret incurred by Type-II decisions is upper bounded by $2KM$.
+As \AAEODC also selects arms based on confidence interval as defined in~\eqref{eq:confidence-interval}, Lemma~\ref{lemma:decision-type} holds for \AAEODC.
+According to Lemma~\ref{lemma:decision-type}, with probability at most $2KN_t{\delta^t_{j}}^\alpha$, an agent makes a Type-II decision at a decision round.
+With $\delta^t_j = 1/N^2$, the regret incurred by Type-II decisions is upper bounded by $2KM$.

 The expected group regret can be bounded by

 This completes the proof of Theorem~\ref{thm:group-regrets}(b).